arminmarth/Armin-Marth-Resume/Armin Marth Resume 2023.md

 - Designing website layouts, confirming website accessibility.
 - Applying advanced critical thinking to work processes, contributing to cybersecurity risk management, identifying and evaluating emerging technologies.
 - Working collaboratively in the ICT industry, complying with IP, ethics and privacy policies in ICT environments, resolving client ICT problems.

-**Certificate IV in Project Management Practice**, 2023 (Expected Completion: December)

-- Applying project management techniques including scope, time, quality, cost, human resources, risk, procurement, information and communication.
-- Implementing and monitoring environmentally sustainable work practices.

-**Certificate IV in Cyber Security**, 2023 (Expected Completion: December)

-- Collaborating effectively in the ICT industry, analyzing and presenting research information.
-- Developing and carrying out a cybersecurity industry project, applying cybersecurity legislation, privacy and ethical practices.
-- Recognizing the need for cybersecurity in an organisation, utilising basic network concepts and protocols required in cybersecurity, testing concepts and procedures for cybersecurity.
-- Automating processes, configuring and securing networked end points, performing basic cybersecurity data analysis.
-- Implementing and managing the security infrastructure for an organisation, evaluating and testing an incident response plan for an enterprise.
-- Exposing website security vulnerabilities, testing concepts and procedures for cyber exploitation.

 ## Certifications and Trainings